 What Should My Net Worth Be At Age 60?

-By age 60, your net worth should be the most it’s ever been thanks to compound interest and appreciation of all your investments.
+Your net worth should be the most it’s ever been, thanks to compound interest and appreciation of all your investments.
 You should be focused on paying off your mortgage or downsizing to a more affordable house.
 At this stage in your life, you really don’t want to have any debt.

 How to Build Wealth?